Gary Gabelich: Early life

+Gabelich drove a split-window 1960-era Volkswagen delivery van for Vermillion's Drug store in his younger days.
+He lived with his parents in the Bixby Knolls area of Long Beach, California during this time.

 Career

-Gabelich drove a split window 1960 era Volkswagen delivery van for Vermillion's Drug store in his younger days.
-He lived with his parents in the Bixby Knolls area of Long Beach, California during this time.
-He later went to work for North American Aviation which became North American Rockwell after a 1967 merger with Rockwell-Standard.
-Gabelich started in the mail room and stayed for nine years in various positions from staff assistant before becoming a part-time test subject for Project Apollo in the years 1968 and 1969.
-Gabelich served as an Apollo test astronaut in 1968-1969 as stated on the plaque his family dedicated to him in 2001.
+Gabelich worked for North American Aviation, which became North American Rockwell after a 1967 merger with Rockwell-Standard.
+He started in the mail room and stayed for nine years in various positions, including staff assistant, before becoming a part-time test subject for Project Apollo in 1968 and 1969.
+Gabelich served as an Apollo test astronaut in 1968–1969, as stated on the plaque his family dedicated to him in 2001.

-Unlike the actual astronauts, he was not flying the capsules, but testing their long-term viability in weightless conditions, their tolerance and performance under conditions of extreme lateral forces and, though they seldom spoke of it on televised moon shots, the toilet facilities.
-Gabelich was Mercury Seven astronaut Wally Schirra's exact size and he did a lot of space checkout for him and testing of capsules and equipment before they were man-rated for operational use.
-Project Mercury ended in the early 1960s and Wally Schirra went on to become commander of Apollo 7.
+Unlike the actual astronauts, Gabelich was not flying the capsules but testing their long-term viability in weightless conditions, their tolerance and performance under extreme lateral forces, and, though they seldom spoke of it on televised moon shots, the toilet facilities.
+Gabelich had the same measurements as Mercury Seven astronaut Wally Schirra, and he tested capsules and equipment before they were approved for flight.

 Land speed record

 The Blue Flame LSR car in a historical vehicle event.

 Gabelich broke the LSR by achieving average speeds of 622.407 mi/h over a flying mile and 630.388 mi/h over a flying kilometer.
 The thrust used during this attempt was between 13,000 pounds (58,000 newtons) and 15,000 pounds (67,000 newtons).
 A top speed of approximately 650 mi/h was momentarily attained during one run.

-The FIA rules dictate that a land speed mark is recognized only after two runs through the FIA measured kilometer and mile courses.
+The FIA rules dictate that a land speed mark is recognized only after two runs through the FIA-measured kilometer and mile courses.
 The two corresponding speeds are then averaged for the official time and speed.
 Additionally both runs must be made within one hour.

 Gabelich averaged 629.412 mi/h on his first run and 631.367 mi/h on his second run for an average speed of 630.388 mi/h establishing a new kilometer FIA LSR.
 The mile FIA LSR was the first exceeding 1000 km/h and remained unbeaten until 1983, when Richard Noble broke it driving Thrust 2.
-The faster kilometer FIA LSR remained unbroken for 27 years when ThrustSSC went supersonic in 1997.
+The faster-than-kilometer FIA LSR remained unbroken for 27 years until ThrustSSC went supersonic in 1997.